Ocean Kayak Trident 11 Angler Kayak Review – Is it Good for Fishing?

 The fact that the designers of this kayak have managed to create such a great kayak is fantastic and we are sure that it would sway experienced kayakers to compromise on speed.

-The stability and maneuverability makes this kayak great for fishing in ponds and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.
+The stability and maneuverability make this kayak great for fishing in lakes and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.

 There will be enough room for your bait buckets and coolers, but there is not a lot of outfitting other than that.
 There is the opportunity to customize if you wish.